ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Conclusion

-As you’ve seen, working with automation tools becomes very important to improve and speed development process, so everything that is manually done should be automated to save time and to change the way we develop for the web.
+As you’ve seen, working with automation tools becomes very important to improve and speed the development process.
+We have gone through the Gukp, installing it, and working with CSS to compile Sass, working with RTl.
+Everything that is manually done should be automated to save time and to change the way we develop for the web.